ldoolitt/vhd2vl/README.md

 *  Debian 8 (Jessie): gcc-4.9.2 or clang-3.5.0, bison-3.0.2, flex-2.5.39, glibc-2.19
 *  Debian 9 (Stretch): gcc-6.3.0 or clang-3.8.1, bison-3.0.4, flex-2.6.1, glibc-2.24

-Also recent tcc from git mob.
+It is also verified to work with recent tinycc from its git mob.
 This is portable C89/C99 code.
 It can be expected to work with any fairly recent version of the required tools.